JakeGads/R/Group Projects/Group Project 2/README.md

-5 cool grpahs
+5 cool graphs
-an explanition of how you got there
+an explanation of how you got there

-A picture of orgianl dataset
+A picture of original dataset
 A transformation
 A picture of the transformation